Poll Results and Formal Policies

 The last Utility Information Pipeline addressed deceased customers and included a poll asking if reader’s utilities have a policy regarding deceased customers.
+Here are the results of that poll (clicking on the chart will open a larger graphic in a new window):

 I’m surprised to see only one utility has a formal policy regarding deceased customers.